Robert Kostecki, a short-haired person poses for a headshot against a gray background.

 Compressed air storage in porous media.

-Systems, analysis, and markets
+Systems, Analysis, and Markets

 Researching policy and market factors that affect widespread energy storage adoption.